system76/docs/_articles/dual-booting.md

 ## Step 2: Install Windows 10

+### Using another drive

+Another way to set up a dual boot is to install another drive for the other OS of your choice.
+This is one of the easiest ways to dual boot as each OS will set up the whole drive for automatically created partitions and won't require you to resize any partitions.
+To access each OS you would reboot and hold the boot menu key (F7 for our laptops, ESC for our Open Firmware systems and F10/F12/Del for our desktops).

+NOTE: If you feel comfortable opening your machine, it may be helpful to remove whichever drive is not undergoing changes while you install the OS on the opposite drive.
+For example, removing "drive 1," while installing Windows on "drive 2."

+This will prevent Windows (or Pop!_OS) from changing the boot partitions of the opposite drive.
+This is an extra precaution and not usually necessary; however, Windows does not always "play well with others," and removing drives you do not want changed during installation insures against this.

 ### If Pop!\_OS is installed first

 To dual boot Pop!\_OS alongside another OS, install Pop!\_OS first.
 After completing the installation of Pop!\_OS, boot your computer in Recovery mode by holding down the spacebar during boot and selecting **Pop!\_OS Recovery** in the systemd-boot menu.
 (Alternatively, you can boot into your Pop!\_OS installation media, such as a USB flash drive.)
 Once booted into Pop!\_OS Recovery (or the live USB environment), use GParted to resize the root partition (the largest partition) to make room for Windows 10 (35GB is the minimum required).